ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Martin: my proposal ([draft-thomson-aipref-sup-00](https://datatracker.ietf.org/doc/draft-thomson-aipref-sup/)) is content related header never really formalized but it was very loose and not about the transaction right now, but the properties of the content.
 It's a good way to ensure things get attached to the content.
 If you take stuff off of websites and not saving headers you have lost the info that has used that content. we should talk about situations that loosen the attachment, possibly can use indirection in various ways.
 This group should not focus on indirection.
 Header through HTML we can say equivalent of HTTP header is incorporating in the content.
 We should make it as simple as the expression is.

 Gary: Robots.txt ([RFC 9309](https://www.rfc-editor.org/rfc/rfc9309.html)) is robust and you can set up rules that match specific patterns.
 If you don't want PDF to be crawled, you can mention that (`*.pdf$`).
 PDF files in this directory but not the other one.
 So you can have specific rules.
-Robots exclusion protocol is robots.txt and xrobot text header. with the URI level controls you can specify a few things some stuff.
+Robots exclusion protocol is robots.txt and x-robot text header. with the URI level controls you can specify a few things some stuff.
 If you are launching a new header, we will have to figure out how the different headers can work together.
 For example the header has to comply with GDPR but also has another message.
 How can two different headers interact with each other.
 Will be difficult to get everyone on the same page. we are already supporting one set of rules so it can be difficult to follow other rules if they conflict.
 C
 Martin: maybe the robots.txt map cleanly with our definitions.

 Leonard: we should discuss whether robots.txt is the right place to talk about this.
 If your other preferences are indicated in another file then we have to discuss how it can work together